-See Supervised Ministries under Other Curricular Considerations, pages 87-88.
-For definitive information about requirements and policies regarding supervised ministries, please consult the Office of Supervised Ministries Handbook.
+Students who enroll in the M.Div. program must complete a supervised ministry as part of their degree requirements.
+Students may elect to meet this requirement in several ways.
+See Supervised Ministries under Other Curricular Considerations, pages 93-95.
+For definitive information about requirements and policies regarding supervised ministries, please consult the Office of Supervised Ministries literature.